 To improve WiFi speed, for the couple phones and tablets my wife and I had, I used to disable 2.4GHz and stick to 5GHz.
-While this worked great for that use case, not all smart home devices support 5GHz, and lots will be put in places where 2.4GHz will reach but 5GHz won’t.
+While this worked great for that Applications, not all smart home devices support 5GHz, and lots will be put in places where 2.4GHz will reach but 5GHz won’t.
 Also, because each radio only supports a certain number of devices, if you utilize both 2.4GHz and 5GHz, you can actually have close to twice as many devices.

 I found that having more WiFi access points at lower dB levels was better than having only a few blasting WiFi everywhere.
 Each access point only has so much bandwidth available, and the more devices that connect, the less you have available for your daily-drivers like your phone and laptop.

 That’s why I’m sporting 9 UniFi APs in my house.
 With this many WiFi devices, I’d say 8 is the minimum.
 These devices are designed to be used in enterprise networks much larger than mine.
 I think the only difference with my network and their target audience is, I’m covering a lot of devices in a relatively small space (my house) with tons of interference from neighboring APs, Bluetooth devices, and other 2.4GHz devices like wireless mice and the microwave.